ZhaozzReal/IPAFinder/README.md

 condition2=case1.bam,case2.bam
 ```

-Following counting reads map to all exons, IPAFinder expects the results to be located inside its own sub-directory.
+Following counting reads mapped to all exons, IPAFinder expects the results to be located inside its own sub-directory.
 For example, new generated results may appear with the following directory structure:

 ```
 project/